yongxiongwei/WSSSH/README.md

 Edit index.js to change the listener to something (maybe I'll make this CLI arguments at some point?)

-Fire up a browser, navigate to IP/port of your choice and specify a host:
+Fire up a browser, navigate to IP/port of your choice:

 http://localhost:3000/